LoupVaillant/Monocypher/README.md

 ### More serious testing

 The makefile may be modified to activate sanitising.
 Just run the previous tests under the various sanitisers.
+If you compile for coverage mapping, the `coverage.sh` mapping can generate a report.
+Just run one of those (make sure the makefile is set up accordingly):

+    $ ./coverage.sh self
+    $ ./coverage.sh donna
+    $ ./coverage.sh sodium

-You can also use Valgrind:
+You can also run the tests under Valgrind:

-    $ valgrind ./vectors
-    $ valgrind ./properties
+    $ valgrind ./self
     $ valgrind ./donna
     $ valgrind ./sodium